-During the Forum, ICC gave a sneak peek of its “Green Economy Roadmap,” which lays out 10 conditions needed to drive growth in a carbon-restricted world and serves as a guide for business, policy makers and society toward achieving a green economy.
+During the Forum, held on the sidelines of the United Nations Rio+20 conference on sustainable development, the International Chamber of Commerce (ICC) gave a sneak peek of its “Green Economy Roadmap,” which lays out 10 conditions needed to drive growth in a carbon-restricted world and serves as a guide for business, policy makers and society toward achieving a green economy.
 The Forum provided a unique meeting opportunity to discover and discuss new and creative ideas, technologies and solutions that can help shape a green economy.
 Participants supported the Roadmap and linked the 10 conditions to their projects and ideas.

 Two high-level dialogues in the midmorning featured topics such as “The Rio Debate: Why green growth needs to be driven by business” and “Inspiring solutions for sustainable societies” and were followed by two experts panels on “Investment and financing for green growth” and “Greening the value chain” in the afternoon.